jcroley253/jcroley253/README.md

 # Hi, I’m John 👋

 ## **About Me**
-<h3 align="center">I am a cloud advocate with a passion for automation and learning new technologies.
+###I am a cloud advocate with a passion for automation and learning new technologies.
 I have a strong track record of delivering exceptional work and exceeding goals.
-In my current role, I’ve incorporated cloud technologies into our systems, spearheaded the automation of mundane tasks and software deployments, and pushed innovation efforts throughout our department.</h3>
+In my current role, I’ve incorporated cloud technologies into our systems, spearheaded the automation of mundane tasks and software deployments, and pushed innovation efforts throughout our department.

 ## **Connet with me**
 - <a href="https://www.linkedin.com/in/john-croley-73252b6a/">LinkedIn</a> 👀 📫